trust-mfn-berlin/animals-as-objects/vault/story.feed-scarcity.md

 [^27]: H. Binck to the Zoological Garden Berlin, 16.11.1947, AZGB O 1/2/42.

-[^28]: Progress report by Katharina Heinroth, 18.9.1945, AZGB N 4/2.
+[^28]: Progress report by Katharina Heinroth, 18.09.1945, AZGB N 4/2.

-[^29]: File memo Katharina Heinroth, 19.3.1946, AZGB O 0/1/75.
+[^29]: File memo Katharina Heinroth, 19.03.1946, AZGB O 0/1/75.
 Direct quotes have been translated into English for clarity’s sake.

 [^30]: When guinea pig breeding was being reestablished, the zoo was “often forced to use guinea pigs as feed due to food scarcity”.
-K. Heinroth to J. Roscher, 23.2.1947, AZGB O 1/2/42.
+K. Heinroth to J. Roscher, 23.02.1947, AZGB O 1/2/42.
 On the threat of evacuation, cf. also K. Heinroth to K. Lorenz, 12.10.1948, AZGB N/4/12; K. Heinroth to E. Mohr, 28.2.1946, in: AZGB N 4/12.

 [^31]: Between May and August 1945, the number of animals increased from 194 to 240, mainly due to the intake of animals from the Brumbach Circus.

-[^32]: Cf. Heinroth, Katharina. _Mit Faltern begann’s: Mein Leben mit Tieren in Breslau, München und Berlin_.
+[^32]: Cf. Katharina Heinroth. _Mit Faltern begann’s: Mein Leben mit Tieren in Breslau, München und Berlin_.
 München: Kindler, 1979: 154-157.
 The Second World War had, to a greater or lesser extent, destroyed many zoos throughout Europe.
 Moreover, during the First and Second World Wars, military units of the Reichswehr and the Wehrmacht captured animals in the conquered territories of Europe and handed them over to the zoological gardens of the Reich capital.
 In 1939, Lutz Heck also brought valuable show animals, including an elephant, from Warsaw Zoo to German zoos.
-Cf. Szczygielska, Marianna.
+Cf. Marianna Szczygielska.
 “Elephant Empire: Zoos and Colonial Encounters in Eastern Europe”. _Cultural Studies_(2020): 1-22. https://doi.org/10.1080/09502386.2020.1780280; see also [[story.catching-animals]].

-[^33]: K. Heinroth to the magistrate of the city of Berlin, department for food and nutrition, 20.3.1946, AZGB O 1/1/2.
-Cf. also K. Heinroth to the Allied commander of the city of Berlin, 15.5.1946, AZGB O 1/1/2.
+[^33]: K. Heinroth to the magistrate of the city of Berlin, department for food and nutrition, 20.03.1946, AZGB O 1/1/2.
+Cf. also K. Heinroth to the Allied commander of the city of Berlin, 15.05.1946, AZGB O 1/1/2.
 Direct quotes have been translated into English for clarity’s sake.

 [^34]: “The last of Berlin’s pachyderms ‘Siam’ starved and froze half to death in March last year.”
-Cf. “Auf den Spuren des Elefanten”. _Der Kurier_, 7.2.1948; and “‘Siam’ unter der Bandsäge”. _Telegraf_, 21.3.1947.
+Cf. “Auf den Spuren des Elefanten”. _Der Kurier_, 07.02.1948; and “‘Siam’ unter der Bandsäge”. _Telegraf_, 21.03.1947.
 Direct quotes have been translated into English for clarity’s sake.

-[^35]: Wöbse, Anna-Katharina, and Mieke Roscher.
+[^35]: Anna-Katharina Wöbse and Mieke Roscher.
 “Zootiere während des Zweiten Weltkrieges: London und Berlin 1939-1945”. _WerkstattGeschichte_ 56 (2010): 44-62.

 [^36]: K. Heinroth to W. Börner, 14.10.1947, AZGB O 1/2/42.

-[^37]: C. Gutschmidt to K. Heinroth, 26.3.1947, AZGB O 1/2/37.
+[^37]: C. Gutschmidt to K. Heinroth, 26.03.1947, AZGB O 1/2/37.

 [^38]: Cf. K. Heinroth to E. Schmidt, 13.10.1948, AZGB O 0/1/274.
 Food shortages were already a major issue for both people and zoo animals during the First World War.
 Especially in the so-called “Steckrübenwinter” (“turnip winter”) of 1916/17, it proved difficult to obtain grain and potato products, which resulted in riots and looting in many German cities.
 The notion that animals were competing with humans for food prompted mass slaughtering, which ultimately exacerbated the situation more than anything else.
-Cf. Klothmann, Nastasja. _Gefühlswelten im Zoo: Eine Emotionsgeschichte 1900-1945_.
+Cf. Nastasja Klothmann. _Gefühlswelten im Zoo: Eine Emotionsgeschichte 1900-1945_.
 Bielefeld: transcript, 2015.
 Direct quotes have been translated into English for clarity’s sake.

 [^39]: K. Heinroth to E. Schmidt, 13.10.1948, AZGB O 0/1/274.

-[^40]: K. Heinroth to E. Mohr, 22.1.1946, AZGB N/4/12.
+[^40]: K. Heinroth to E. Mohr, 22.01.1946, AZGB N/4/12.

-[^41]: K. Heinroth to U. Bergman, 7.3.1950, AZGB N 4/12.
+[^41]: K. Heinroth to U. Bergman, 07.03.1950, AZGB N 4/12.
 Cf. also AZGB O 1/1/1.

 :::DE:::